redis-developer/lettuce-test-app/README.md

  | `redis.operations.total`      | Counter   | Counts the number of total Redis command API calls completed successfully or with an error.                                                                                                      | `command`: Redis command (e.g., `GET`, `SET`), status: (SUCCESS, ERROR)                 |

 ### Lettuce App Custom Metrics
-This project uses a modified version of lettuce-core with additional metrics from the `feature/maintenance-events` branch.
+This project uses lettuce-core 7.0.0-SNAPSHOT which includes additional metrics from the maintenance events features that were merged into the main branch.

-**Building with Custom Lettuce-Core:**
+**Building the Project:**
-The build script automatically handles building and using the required custom lettuce-core version:
+Use the build script to build and test the project:

 ```shell
 ./scripts/build.sh
 ```

-This is the only supported way to build the project, as it requires the custom lettuce-core implementation.
+The lettuce-core snapshot version with maintenance events features is automatically downloaded from Maven repositories.

 Additional metrics aer enabled/disabled via configuration property in the `runner-config.yaml` file:
 ```yaml